AmbitiousCity/website-source/content/articles/questions/q-sample-and-test-questions.rst

 MC issues: why am I doing this?
 --------------------------------------------------

+David Byrne's insight
+	- You produce work for, and within, a community
+	- Your social context makes a huge difference
+	- This is what I have found.
+	- Before Carol and her church and my St James, i didn't have a context; now I do; I don't think I realize that this is a big difference

 What am I searching for?
 	- Trying to find something I can focus on
 	- Trying to find a community in which I can perform well